 2) Post-lead-Generating Blog Posts

-The first part of this is to learn about how to do a blog lead generation analysis.
-Once you have done this, it is crucial to take the blog posts that generate the most leads and then post those to your Facebook page.
+The first part is to learn how to do a blog lead generation analysis.
+Once you have done this, you must take the blog posts that generate the most leads and post them to your Facebook page.

 Having an intriguing blog topic and title will ultimately engage your audience to want to click and read it, and then they will find a call to action within the post itself.
-Therefore, you want to make sure that it is as close to the intro as it can be.
-This call to action will typically solve a problem that the reader might have or answer something that the reader wants to understand.
+Therefore, you want to ensure that it is as close to the intro as possible.
+This call to action will typically solve a problem the reader might have or answer something the reader wants to understand.

 A study has shown that websites generate more leads by using a call-to-action text in the introduction.
-The anchor text call to action is responsible for between 47% and 93% of a post’s leads.
+The anchor text call to action accounts for between 47% and 93% of a post’s leads.

 Do your homework, find out which posts get the most action, and push those with calls to action for increased leads.

 3) Include Landing Page Links Within Captions

 The best marketers understand the importance of using visuals like images and videos for your Facebook strategy.
 For example, Facebook posts with pictures tend to see 2.3X more engagements than those posts that don’t have pictures.